Help

 Song text layout

-Chordle supports editing songs in two formats, Chords above text and ChordPro format:
+Chordle supports editing songs in two formats, Chords above text and ChordPro format.
+You can switch between these formats at any time using the Edit as dropdown menu in the song editor:

 Song metadata

 The tempo of the song controls the metronome flash and is recorded in beats per minute (BPM).
-Either use the slider to adjust the tempo, or tap out the tempo that you’re after using the tap tempo button:
+You can manually enter the tempo or tap the button in time with the beat of the song to set the tempo.

 Duration